briancrink/accessedu/documentation/addendum/adherence.md

 university to improve the usefulness of college transcript data by seeking more rich student data in measuring qualitative soft skills in students.

-Soon I realized the conluding trajectory the project was heading toward;
+I soon realized the trajectory the project was heading toward and the finding was clear; quantifying general human intelligence using existing biased metrics to determine opportunty is unethical and could lead to further inequality.

-measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.
+Even more, measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.

-The finding was clear; quantifying general human intelligence using existing biased metrics to determine opportunty is unethical and could lead to further inequality.

-Having understood the dichotomy in learning, where the education system diverged, and how to truly solve the education problem, I could not shake the thoughts that the American Education System is prime for fundamental change.
+Having understood the learning dichotomy, why the utility of the education system diverged, and recent socioeconomic changes that constitute solutions to today's education problems, I deduced the American Education System is prime for fundamental change.

 ## Insights Learned